 When considering a device, keep in mind that you want something that is a good match for you!
 Your level of responsibility, grade and adeptness on various platforms all come into play.
 We want you to choose something that you will be successful with, so if you have questions please send me an email and I will do my best to point you in the right direction.

 The Middle School Chromebook Program:

-AFS equips our 7th and 8th graders with Chromebooks that meet their needs as students and allows AFS to create a learning environment that embraces the digital world and the model of anywhere/anytime learning.
+AFS equips all middle schoolers with Chromebooks that meet their needs as students and allows AFS to create a learning environment that embraces the digital world and the model of anywhere/anytime learning.

 Chromebooks are laptops developed by Google that utilize the Chrome Browser as their operating system.
 From a hardware perspective, they are solid, lightweight laptops that come in a variety of sizes and configurations.
 Their batteries last 6-8 hours and they have small solid-state hard drives (storage is in the cloud).
 They are fast, don’t get viruses, don’t need updates or patches and you log into them using a Google Apps account!